SCABIES IS A SKIN DISEASE CAUSED BY THE SCABIES MITE. IT IS CONTAGIOUS BUT CAN BE SUCCESSFULLY TREATED.

 Photo: Denis Mamin - stock.adobe.com

-For further information and treatment options, I am at your available in my practice.
+For further information and treatment options, we are at your disposal in our practice.

 Itching of the skin is a very tiresome condition.
 It can be caused by various factors, one of which is the disease caused by Scabies mites (lat.
 Scabere = scratch).